Skip to main content

 Do psychologists get good life insurance rates?

-I deal with vicarious trauma from my clients' experiences, do I disclose that?
+I deal with vicarious trauma from my clients' experiences.
+Do I disclose that?

-Does my specialty area matter?
+Does my area of psychology matter?

-I run a private practice, what should I consider?
+I run a private practice.
+What should I consider?

 Are psychologists rated the same as doctors for life insurance?